fmartinv/fmartinv/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=fmartinv&label=Profile%20views&color=0e75b6&style=flat" alt="fmartinv" /> </p>

-- 🔭 I’m currently working on **react proyects**
+- 🔭 I’m currently working on **REACT, E2E TESTING**

-- 🌱 I’m currently learning **React(advance),Typescript, Cypress **
+- 🌱 I’m currently learning ** GQL, NODE js, NEXT js  **

 - 👯 I’m looking to collaborate on **any front end project**

-- 💬 Ask me about **React, Angular**
+- 💬 Ask me about **React, Playwright, typescript**

 - 📫 How to reach me **fmartinvillaf@gmail.com**

 - 📄 Know about my experiences "Be comfortable with the uncomfortably", I think that quote resume the journey of a self taught developer and thats make me glad beacuse every triumph and progress you make solving a problems really feel amazing.
-- I´m improving my knowledge  about Typescript, advance React and learning about Cypress testing with the idea of master the language because "If you rule javascript you rule all" (the frameworks).
+- I´m improving my knowledge  about Typescript, advance React and learning about NODE JS, GQL and NEXT js .
-- My goal´s to Keep working on awesome projects and learning all!
+- My goal´s to Keep working on awesome projects!

 - ⚡ Fun fact **I´m also a mountaneer and love play guitar**